 The board discussed the Farmer’s Market and opening.
 Chair R. Costa would like to see something on the BOH facebook page and community group to ensure residents of the safety and precautions of the farmer’s market.
 The plant sale on the common by the ambulance was also brought up and could still be held.
 The Selectmen office will let the board know if they request use of the common.

 Health Agent J. Terry asked the board about doing soil testing and not holding up process to property owners.
-Board felt it was Health Agent discretion and as long as social distancing was practiced they didn’t want to hold anyone up from counties but felt due to the state guidelines perc and system deigns is as far as the process could go.
+Board felt it was Health Agent discretion and as long as social distancing was practiced they didn’t want to hold anyone up from soil testing but felt that due to the state guidelines perc and system designs is as far as the process should go.
+No inspections for installation of septic systems will take place as long as state Covid 19 restrictions are in place.

 Meeting adjourned at 7:12 PM